Search for activity in the centimeter band of Solar-type dwarfs with Earth-like planets on the RATAN-600 radio telescope: Format of source records and software toolkit.

 In expression (\ref{eq:f1}) the 18th year is entered observations relative to the coordinates of RA2000 with the conversion of the dimension of the values of arcseconds into seconds of time.
 The TS value is equal to the TIMEESH or TIMEWSH values, up to the sign: $+$ or $-$, depending on the AZIMUTH and the location of the horn in the orientation of the three-mirror observing system, see table \ref{horn}.
 As a result, we obtain the following formulas for calculating the average moments of time of the analyzed sections of the record:

-t is obvious that the initial and final moments of the analysis are obtained by subtracting and adding to the calculation centers the value of the half-width of the antenna pattern: $XBFWHM_\lambda$.
-The given data, together with the original multi-frequency files, are the input for the FADPS-based\cite{fadps1993} software package.
+Obviously, that the initial and final moments of the analysis are obtained by subtracting and adding to the calculation centers the value of the half-width of the antenna pattern: $XBFWHM_\lambda$.
+The given data, together with the original multi-frequency files, are the input for the FADPS-based~\cite{fadps1993} software package.